Sergey-brv/SDS-hackathon-2026/README.md

 ## The "Go" Button
 Your code will only actually run when you call .collect().
 If it’s still slow, use streaming=True to process the data in small sips.

-## Don't run your full analysis on 104 million rows every time.
+## Don't run your full analysis on hundreds of millions of rows every time.
 Test your logic on a sample first:
 `df_sample = df_lazy.head(100_000).collect()`